Kubernetes Prerequisites

 Rancher Desktop (not to be confused by Rancher), is an easy to use tool that provides Docker and Kubernetes to the WSL environment.
 We use Docker to create containers of each backend service, which we then run in a Kubernetes cluster.
 It's okay if these terms are confusing; by design, Redwood handles getting things running in these more complicated environments so you can learn the subjects later if/when it's needed.
 Simply put, Rancher Desktop helps us replicate a scalable server environment for the backend.

-1. Find an installer for Rancher Desktop at https://rancherdesktop.io/.
+- Find the latest Redwood edition installer for Rancher Desktop at https://github.com/redwoodmmo/rancher-desktop/releases/latest.

-2. Running Rancher Desktop for the first time will ask what version of Kubernetes and the Container Engine you want.
-We currently test on the latest version of v1.27 and dockerd (moby) respectively.
+- Running Rancher Desktop for the first time will ask what version of Kubernetes and the Container Engine you want.
+We usually use the latest